...

 EU citizens with an EU driver’s license don’t have to convert it into an Italian one and may drive in Italy until its expiration date.
 Those who hold an EU driver’s license with no expiration date must instead convert their license to an Italian driver’s license within 2 years after gaining residence in Italy.

-On the other hand, owners of non-EU driving license may circulate in Italy with it, but it has to be translated into Italian and sworn or accompanied by an International driving permit, valid for no more than one year after obtaining residency in Italy.
+On the other hand, owners of non-EU driving license may circulate in Italy with it.
+However, it has to be translated into Italian and sworn or accompanied by an International driving permit, valid for no more than one year after obtaining residency in Italy.
 After that period, they must convert their driving license to an Italian one, if approved by particular bilateral agreements.

 Customs for personal property – Carrying weapons and dangerous objects to Italy

-Within EU Countries, weapons can transit through the European Charter (Carta Europea), issued by the Police Headquarters to those in possession of a license to carry or transport weapons and it has no more than 5 years of validity.
+Within EU Countries, weapons can transit through the European Charter (Carta Europea).
+It is issued by the Police Headquarters to those in possession of a license to carry or transport weapons.
+Moreover, it has no more than 5 years of validity.

 Final considerations